Do you want your own version of IndiKit?

 RECOMMENDED SURVEY QUESTION (Q) AND POSSIBLE ANSWERS (A)

-Q1: In your opinion, if a [specify the hazard] happens, how likely is it that you and your family will be severely affected?
+Q1How likely is it that you and your family would be severely affected if a [specify the hazard] happened?
 Is it very likely, likely or unlikely?

 1) very likely